Spending the last seven months on the dating app Bumble has been an educational experience.

 It’s common knowledge among the Bumble women users I know that the most posted photo in a guy’s profile involves his car.
 Sometimes he’s sitting in his car.
 Sometimes he’s standing next to his car.
 Sometimes it’s just a photo of his car.
 Tied for second are bathroom selfies, a photo of him holding a fish, or a shot of his reflection in the gym mirror.
 Since I don’t see women’s profiles, I’m curious to know if there’s a most posted photo for us as well and if so, do I have one?!
 Aside from all the predictable photos–if I can offer a pro tip to all the guys out there–no matter what photo you post, please take your sunglasses off.
 We want to see your eyes.

-Just as with chemistry, my imagination and the stories it creates is another reason to meet right away.
+Just as with chemistry, my imagination and the stories it creates is another reason to meet in person relatively soon.
 When I spend too much time messaging, I create a story about who the guy is, what his voice sounds like, the way he smells, etc. My imagination runs away with me.
 And more often than not, my imagination is wrong.
 I know this happens for others, too.
 I met someone once who actually said, “I had an idea in my head about what your voice and laugh would sound like and it’s nothing like I imagined!”
 So there you go.

 Madonna got the sentiment right when she sang “Long stemmed roses are the way to your heart, but he needs to start with your head.”
 For me, romance starts with words.
 He may have some amazing photos, but there has to be something more to touch my heart.
 He needs to ask me questions.
 It needs to be clear he wants to get to know me.
 On this front, I’ve experienced a wide range, from guys who respond to my messages with paragraphs to ones whose only response is “Heyyy.”
 There are guys with detailed and cleverly written profiles to ones with no profile information at all.
 When I asked one guy why he didn’t write a bio, he said, “Do people actually read that stuff?!”
 My answer: “OMG!
 YES!
 I DO!”